wpjwegman/tournament-organizer-system/documents/docs/domains/identity/attributes/gender_identity.md

+---
+tags:

+- identity
+- attribute
+- gender-identity
+- value-object
+- inclusion
+- diversity

+---

-# **Gender Identity** (Data Model - Value Object)
+# Gender Identity (Value Object)

-## **Introduction**

 A **Gender Identity** Value Object represents an individual's personal sense of their gender in a standardized format.
-It provides a consistent way to handle gender identity information for respectful and inclusive interactions within the tournament system.
+This template entity includes standard attributes from the [Base Entity](../../foundation/base_entity.md) and provides a consistent way to handle gender identity information for respectful and inclusive interactions within the tournament system.

-It describes personal characteristics and is typically embedded within other entities (like [Human Profile](../profile/human.md)) to specify gender identity details.
+As a Value Object, it describes personal characteristics and is typically embedded within other entities to specify gender identity details with appropriate privacy and respect.

-It inherits properties from the [Base Entity](../../foundation/base_entity.md).

----
+## Purpose

+Gender identity provides inclusive identification frameworks within the identity domain, enabling respectful participant registration, appropriate facility accommodations, and inclusive communication practices.
+This supports diversity and inclusion requirements, anti-discrimination policies, and respectful tournament environment standards.

-## **Attributes**
+## Structure

 | Attribute       | Description                                                  | Type   | Required | Notes / Example                                     |
 | --------------- | ------------------------------------------------------------ | ------ | -------- | --------------------------------------------------- |